Roshann-Rai/roshann-rai.github.io/content/notes/probability.md

 tags: ["Probability"]
 author: "Roshan Rai"
 description: ""
 summary: "This includes the notes related to probability.
-This note contains parts that I learnt from the Probability and Statistics course of Georgia Tech university's." edx.org"
+This note contains parts that I learnt from the Probability and Statistics course of Georgia Tech university's edx.org"
 plotly: true
 draft: false
 ---